This article was updated 15 Jan 2021

-Thankfully schools, early years settings and childminder settings are remaining open across all three tiers.
+Schools are closed but early years settings and childminder settings are remaining open.

 - Where a child lives in two places the parents or guardians in those households may form a childcare bubble with one other household each.